 #Bottom Line

 The Xfinity vs YouTube TV comparison isn’t as one-sided as it was a year ago.
-Xfinity fixed its biggest problems with hidden fees, forced contracts and a stingy DVR.
-YouTube TV raised its price by $10 and now costs $82.99/month for the full plan.
+Xfinity fixed its biggest problems with hidden fees, forced contracts and a stingy DVR, while YouTube TV raised its price by $10 to $82.99/month for the full plan.
+The gap that once made YouTube TV an automatic choice has narrowed, and for existing Xfinity Internet subscribers, the bundled $55/month TV Core plan now undercuts YouTube TV by $28 per month.

 I’d recommend YouTube TV for people who value simplicity, portability and unlimited DVR.
 It works on any device, travels with you, and you’ll never worry about running out of recording space.